OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-05.md

 > Therefore I will send you into exile beyond Damascus,”

-says the Lord, whose name is God Almighty.
+declares the Lord, whose name is God Almighty.